 # 130. MOVES & BIRDAPRES - Alleged Legends (2001)

 Everything went so well with Peanuts & Corn, that all the albums it released around the year 2K were gems.
 Including those not delivered by its own stable, the Break Bread collective, and produced by others than Mcenroe.
 Such was the case with this collaboration between Birdapres, the Vancouver MC, and Moves, the Halifax DJ.
 It sounded like a pure product from the Winnipeg label.

 # 129. KOOL KEITH - Sex Style (1997)

 OK, this was no longer Dr. Octagon, and Kutmasta Kurt, who produced Sex Style, was not as original a beatmaker as Dan the Automator.
 The first album Kool Keith released after Dr. Octagonecologyst, though, was a good one.
 Also, never had anyone gone so far with dirty rap, no-one had never done so delightedly bizarre, as far as sexual perversion, disorder and lyrics were concerned.

 # 128. BINARY STAR - Masters of the Universe (2000)

-Despite the release at the same time of much more adventurous and revolutionary records, like Tragic Epilogue or The Taste of Rain, the favorite of the year 2000 in the indie rap scene, had been this record from Binary Star, a duo from Pontiac, Michigan.
-Not so surprising, since Masters of the Universe', quite a solid album, was still conventional enough to please the most hardcore hip-hop fan.
+Though it is released at the same time as more adventurous and groundbreaking albums, like Tragic Epilogue or The Taste Of Rain..., the favorite of the year 2000 in the underground, is this record from Binary Star, a duo from Pontiac, Michigan.
+Not surprising: Masters of the Universe' is a solid album, and still conventional enough to please the most hardcore hip-hop fans.